ProjectBorealis/PBCharacterMovement/README.md

 ## Crouch sliding

-Experimental support for crouch sliding is provided by defining `USE_CROUCH_SLIDING=1`.
+Experimental support for crouch sliding is provided by setting `bShouldCrouchSlide` to `true`.
 However, some gameplay effects, like camera shakes, sounds, etc have been stripped due to dependencies on some internal gameplay systems.
 You can implement this for your own game if wanted.

 ## Directional braking